temirov/pipeline/README.md

 ## Features

-- **Type Safety**: Uses Go generics to ensure type safety across the pipeline
+- **Type Safety**: Uses Go generics to ensure type safety across the pipeline.
-- **Composable**: Build pipelines by chaining independent processing steps
+- **Composable**: Build pipelines by chaining independent processing steps.
-- **Concurrent**: Built-in support for parallel processing
+- **Concurrent**: Built-in support for parallel processing.
-- **Context-Aware**: Propagates cancellation signals and timeouts through the pipeline
+- **Context-Aware**: Propagates cancellation signals and timeouts through the pipeline.
-- **Flexibility**: Process any type of data through the pipeline
+- **Flexibility**: Process any type of data through the pipeline.
-- **Error Handling**: Comprehensive error handling with detailed logging
+- **Error Handling**: Comprehensive error handling with detailed logging.
+- **Smart Wildcard Reconstruction**: In the provided examples (such as the Unix `ls` pipeline), if the shell expands a wildcard into a single file argument, the system reconstructs the intended pattern (e.g. turning `content.sh` into `*.sh`).

 ## Installation